 Cardinal is proud to be a Silver Sponsor for Nashville's local, full day conference dedicated to the principles and practices of Agile, Lean, Kanban, and more!
-We are also excited to share that Cardinal will be delivering seven presentations at this year's event!
+We are also excited to share that Cardinal will be delivering six presentations at this year's event!
 Be sure to connect with Cardinal to learn about our Agile community including career opportunities and what we offer our clients.

 Design Thinking for Everyone: A Guide for Product Development Teams